 According to official estimates, India has approximately 4 million domestic workers.
 However, independent research shows that this figure is at a minimum of 50 million.
 These workers are often referred to as the “help” which puts them in the large informal sector where they have no legal recourse for safety and welfare issues.
 With lockdown measures being eased, families and offices are eager to have their domestic workers return.
 However, they usually use local transport, live in small quarters and work in a number of locations.
-These 7 safety precautions help to reduce the risk of transmission and ensure that both employers and domestic workers remain safe during the pandemic after they return to work.
+These 7 safety tips may help to reduce the risk of transmission and ensure that both employers and domestic workers remain safe during the pandemic after they return to work.

-Safety Precautions For Domestic Help To Help Reduce The Risk Of Transmission Of COVID-19
+Safety Precautions For Domestic Workers To Help Reduce The Transmission Risks Of COVID-19

 Provide Them With Masks And Gloves